MicrosoftDocs/learn/learn-pr/wwl-data-ai/introduction-azure-data-share/includes/10-exercise-track-monitor-data-sharing.md

 ![History Received Share ](../media/ADSReceivedShareHistory.png)

-If you click on the the run start date, you have the possibility to view more details about the snapshot:
+If you click on the run start date, you have the possibility to view more details about the snapshot:

 ![Details of Snapshot ](../media/ADSRunStartDetails.png)